marcinkrzeminski/gulp-starter-kit/README.md

 - del
 - run-sequence

-Thanks to all the plugins creators.
+Big thanks to all the authors of these packages :heart: